 More than 1 in 8 Americans act as unpaid caregiver for someone aged 50 or older.
 In 2015, there were 844,000 reported informal caregivers in Massachusetts out of a total population of 6.7 million.
 Informal caregivers cross all generations -- Millennials, Generation X, Baby Boomers -- and many are now part of the “sandwich generation” caring for a younger child and older adult at the same time.

 Supporting family caregivers, specifically unpaid family or informal caregivers, is a focus of MeHI’s Aging and Caregiving Initiative.
-With the shifting demographics in the nation and within Massachusetts, challenges specific to the aging population and those who are, or will be caregivers, is increasing.
+With the shifting demographics in the nation and within Massachusetts, challenges specific to the aging population and those who are, or will be, caregivers are increasing.

 The Cost of Caregiving to Massachusetts Employers